scalacenter/scala-advent-of-code/docs/puzzles/day16.md

 ```

 In the above function we first check the first bit of the operator body, which
-tell us how we should check the rest of the body.
+tells us how we should check the rest of the body.

 - if the bit is `0` it means that the next 15 bits can be turned into a number,
   that will define how many of the further bits are the subpackets of the
   operator.

 - if the bit is `1` it means that the next 11 bits can be turned into a number,
-  that will defining how many subpackets should belong to the operator.
+  that will define how many subpackets should belong to the operator.

 We defined two helper recursive functions `readMaxBits` and `readMaxPackets`
-which will check if the stopping condition (either max bits read or max
+which will check if the stopping condition (either max bits read or max packets
-packets read) is achieved or read a new packet using recursively the
+read) is achieved or read a new packet using recursively the `decodePacket`
-`decodePacket` function otherwise.
-At the end they will both return a list of
+function otherwise.
+At the end they will both return a list of packets, that we
-packets, that we can later use to put into the operator packet, and the
+can later use to put into the operator packet, and the remaining input that we
-remaining input that we might need to check for more packets.
+might need to check for more packets.

 This should already allow us to create a full structure and what remains is
-adding a function that can sum all the versions up.
-We can just add that
+adding a function that can add up all the versions.
+We can add that function to
-function to the `Packet` enum and sum it all recursively.
+the `Packet` enum and sum it all recursively.

 ```scala
   def versionSum: Int =